pedro-tofani/data-lake-example/README.md

 ## Introduction

 This project was developed to simulate a development of a delta lake enviroment.
 The bronze layer was from raw parquet files created by a relational database migration service (it was migrated in [this](https://github.com/PHTF92/data-lake-example) project).
 The silver layer was built to store the processed data using Spark in delta/parquet formats.
 The Spark cluster was managed by Databricks and several kinds of processing were done, for educational porpouses.
-The data was saved in the silver bucket in delta or parquet formats using batch or stream processing.
+The data was saved into silver bucket in delta or parquet formats using batch or stream processing.

 "spark.ipynb" file will contain the work done.
 Databricks's Spark cluster also provides a HTML version of the notebook (spark.html).